Narahari-Battala/Braintree-Payments-API/README.md

 ## Future Scope:

-* I am updating the API to handle paypal, Apple Pay, Android Pay so that users can use their Paypal, Apple Pay or Android Pay for payments.
+* I am updating the API to handle paypal, Apple Pay, Android Pay Payment Operations so that users can use their Paypal, Apple Pay or Android Pay for payments.